-One of the easiest ways to reduce proximate exposures for students and teachers is to locate the router or wireless access point in a distant corner of the classroom, away from desks, tables, and foot traffic.
+One of the easiest ways to reduce proximate exposures for students is to locate the router or wireless access point in a distant corner of the classroom, away from student desks or tables.
 In most cases this will have no observable effect on device performance.